TryGhost/node-sqlite3/README.md

 ## Supported platforms

-The `sqlite3` module works with Node.js v0.10.x or v0.12.x and also in io.js v1.1.0.
+The `sqlite3` module works with Node.js v0.10.x or v0.12.x and io.js v1.x or 2.x.

 Binaries for most Node versions and platforms are provided by default via [node-pre-gyp](https://github.com/springmeyer/node-pre-gyp).